 What is a Kubernetes Management Platform?

-A Kubernetes Management Platform helps organizations easily deploy, configure, monitor, secure, and manage multi-cluster Kubernetes environments.
+A Kubernetes Management Platform helps organizations easily deploy, configure, monitor, secure, and manage multi-cluster Kubernetes environments via an easy-to-use GUI tool.
 Kubernetes is a container orchestration platform (like Docker/Swarm, and Nomad).
 Organizations that seek to reduce the complexity associated with Kubernetes implement a Kubernetes Management Platform (like Portainer, Rancher, and OpenShift), to simplify and streamline Day 2 Kubernetes Operations.

 When you’re ready to compare Kubernetes Management Platform features and functionality, head over to the blog post ‘Portainer, Rancher, OpenShift – A Comparative Guide’ to view a detailed comparison table.